samsja/dion/README.md

 Muon uses different device mesh arguments from Dion.

 Our implementation of Muon takes a single 1D device mesh as a generic `distributed_mesh` argument.
 If this mesh is used for sharding parameters, Muon will efficiently perform unsharding using all-to-all.
-If this mesh is not used for sharding, Muon will distribue work across this mesh and all-gather the final results.
+If this mesh is not used for sharding, Muon will distribute work across this mesh and all-gather the final results.

 2D sharding is not supported by Muon---use Dion instead.
 For hybrid-sharded data parallel, with a replicated mesh dimension and a sharded dimension, pass only the sharded sub-mesh to Muon.